tobylockley/overture-drivers/dev/zeevee_zyper/readme.md

 ## Overview

 Driver for a Zeevee Zyper Management Platform, controlling Zyper 4K and UHD devices, over a TCP connection.
+After configuring IP address and decoder names, the driver will retrieve list of available sources automatically.
+Source lists will update automatically every 30 seconds.
+When selecting video wall from source list, it will trigger the same source on the complete configured video wall (video wall must be pre-configured in MaestroZ).

 ## Setup